hologerry/HifaFace/README.md

 # HifaFace

 ## Introduction
-This is the official PyTorch implementation of the **High-Fidelity and Arbitrary Face Editing**.
+This is the project site of the **High-Fidelity and Arbitrary Face Editing**.

 ![HifaFace](images/HifaFace.png)